Find a Provider

 February 14, 2018

-What is latency in online video games?
-Latency, measured as ping, refers to the average total time that it takes your gaming device to send data to the game server, and back to your device.
-Latency is measured in milliseconds (ms) so if your ping is 100ms then it takes 100 milliseconds for your computer to respond to a request from the game server.
+Latency, commonly referred to as ping, refers to the total amount of time that it takes your gaming device to send data to the game server, and then receive back on your device.
+We measure latency in milliseconds (ms).

 Is the Game Server Slow?

 Sometimes, game servers just run slow.
 Overcrowding, poor server structure, or multiple lag players could all contribute to a gimpy server.

 Check in with other players to see if they’re having the same problems or check a community chat forum (most games have them).
 Most company’s are quick to information on downed servers, and most players are even quicker to report.